Prescient's unique intranet planning methodology

 Despite the traditional focus on technology and integration, the most critical phases are the initial ones: Assessment and Planning.
 At the heart of a website's success is the strength of the plan that governs it, and a successful plan begins with a website or intranet assessment.

-Before undertaking any website plan or build, an extensive needs or business requirements assessment is necessary to identify, develop, prioritize, and document goals and current practices.
+Before undertaking any intranet plan or build, an extensive needs or business requirements assessment is necessary to identify, develop, prioritize, and document goals and current practices.

 - Information architecture